 People with sudden, severe blood loss require intravenous fluids and sometimes an emergency blood transfusion Overview of Blood Transfusion A blood transfusion is the transfer of blood or a blood component from one healthy person (a donor) to a sick person (a recipient).
 Transfusions are given to increase the blood's ability to... read more to stabilize their condition.
 People with blood clotting abnormalities may require transfusion of platelets Platelets People are sometimes given transfusions of whole blood during severe bleeding (for example after an injury or pregnancy complications), but usually they are given only the blood component they... read more or fresh frozen plasma Plasma People are sometimes given transfusions of whole blood during severe bleeding (for example after an injury or pregnancy complications), but usually they are given only the blood component they... read more or preparations of blood clotting proteins (prothrombin complex concentrates).

 Stopping the bleeding

 Most GI bleeding stops without treatment.
 Sometimes, however, it does not.
-The type and location of bleeding tells the doctors what treatment to use.
-For example, doctors can often stop peptic ulcer bleeding during endoscopy by using a device that uses an electrical current to produce heat (electrocautery), heater probes, or injections of certain drugs.
+The type and location of bleeding tell the doctors what treatment to use.
+For example, doctors can often stop peptic ulcer bleeding during endoscopy by using a device that uses an electrical current to produce heat (electrocautery), heater probes, or injections of certain agents.
 If endoscopy does not stop the bleeding, surgery may be needed.